-Solar roof shingles are a relative newcomer to the solar energy industry and were first available in 2005.
-Solar panels on the other hand have been around much longer, but which are better – solar shingles or solar panels?
-This article takes a look at the major differences between solar roof shingles and solar panels to determine if one is better than the other.
+First available in 2005, solar roof shingles are a relative newcomer to the solar energy industry.
+Solar panels, on the other hand, have been around much longer.
+But which are better?
+Solar shingles or solar panels?
+This article takes a look at the major differences between the two technologies.

 Looks & Appearance

-When looks and appearance are taken into consideration, solar shingles win.
-The flush fitting design makes solar shingles integrate better with a tiled roof, improving aesthetics over a traditional rooftop solar panel installation.
+When we take looks and appearance into consideration, solar shingles have the edge.
+Their flush fitting design allows them to better integrate with a shingle roof.
+This improves aesthetics over a traditional rooftop solar panel system.

-When we take installation costs into consideration, it’s important to take a look at both new roof installations and existing roof installations.
+When we take solar installation costs into consideration, it’s important to take a look at both new and existing roofing projects.

 New Roof Installations